jlopez2030-dev/CS2Q1-Project-Proposal-Conceptualization-Drafts/README.md

 # Project Title: Multi-tool Study Assistant App
-A multi-tool study assistant designed to help fellow scholars while studying.
+A multi-tool study app designed to help or assist scholars as effeciently as possible.

-## Group Information
-  Submitted by:
-  -Mary Hera S. Carmona
-  -Jake Lopez
-  -Isabeau Mithi S. Salibad

 ## Project Description
   The Multi-Tool Study Assistant App is a command-line Python application designed to help students with everyday academic tasks.